jisungyoon/persona2vec/README.md

 # persona2vec
 A simple implementation of persona2vec

-## For Reproducibility

-We use [snakemake](https://snakemake.readthedocs.io/en/stable/) for reproducibility in the paper.
-Codes for experiment is under the workflow folder. <br>

-We have two workflows, a workflow for link prediction for persona2vec (node2vec) and a workflow for SPLITTER (baseline).
-You can easily run the worflow using command snakemake for each folder.

 ## Installation
 You can use persona2vec as library.
 It is very simple.
 ```